ENVISION that I’m informing you regarding my day and I say, “I woke up. I had breakfast. I exited for work.”

 In the event that you take a rock and toss it against a divider, it’ll bob off the divider unaltered.
 Be that as it may, in the event that you toss a chunk of putty against a divider sufficiently hard, it will change shape.

-When you toss him into the emergency of the story, he is everlastingly changed, and he will make whatever strides he can to attempt and unravel his battle—that is, to return to his unique shape (life before the emergency).
+When you toss him into the emergence of the story, he is everlastingly changed, and he will make whatever strides he can to attempt and unravel his battle—that is, to return to his unique shape (life before the emergency).

 Be that as it may, he will come up short.